-- No dissection of musculature surrounding the spine
+- Limited disruption of musculature surrounding the spine

-If you are suffering from a degenerative condition of the neck but feel you aren’t ready to commit to open spine cervical fusion, contact Laser Spine Institute.
-Our team of orthopedic experts will review your MRI or CT scan free of charge and determine if you may be a candidate for ACDF or one of our other outpatient procedures.
+If you have a degenerative condition of the neck and have been recommended to undergo traditional open spine cervical fusion, contact Laser Spine Institute.
+We will perform a free MRI review* to determine if you may be a candidate for ACDF or one of our other outpatient procedures.